kambi-sportsbook-widgets/youtube-widget/README.md

 # youtube-widget
-A youtube widget to display a playlist player via widget settings configuration
+A widget to display a playlist or individual Youtube player via widget settings configuration

 ## Configuration example: